nodejs/node/glossary.md

   specification.
 * **JS/C++ boundary**: Boundary between V8's runtime and JS code execution, often crossed when calling JS functions with C++ linkage.
-* **JSON**: [JavaScript Object Notation][] - A lightweight data interchange format that is easy for humans to read and write, and easy for machines to parse and generate.
+* **JSON**: [JavaScript Object Notation][] - A lightweight data-interchange format that is easy for humans to read and write and for machines to parse and generate.
 It is commonly used for transmitting data between a server and a web application.
 * **LE**: Little [Endian][] - A Byte Order where the smallest bit comes first.
 The opposite of **BE**.
 * **LGTM/SGTM**: Looks/Sounds good to me - Commonly used to approve a code review.